dhcgn/go-mqtt-dispatcher/README.md

 ## Running with Docker

 Run the container by mounting your config file as a volume:

 ```
 docker run -v /path/to/config.yaml:/app/config.yaml mqtt-dispatcher
 ```

+The config file must be an absolute path!